About UCD Karate Club

 UCD Karate club is affiliated to the Japan Karate Association Headquarters in Tokyo Japan through JKA Shotokan Ireland.
 The JKA-SI Technical Director is Sensei Masao Kawasoe, 8th Dan.
 Together with our senior Irish JKA instructors, Kawasoe Sensei has overseen our technical development for over 20 years.

 While karate training will improve all aspects of your physical condition, such as muscular strength, flexibility, speed, agility, coordination and cardiovascular condition, it also develops self-confidence, stable emotions and clear judgment so the body will respond naturally under any circumstances.
 By using all the tools that Shotokan gives, the size and physical strength of the opponent becomes irrelevant.
 If you are diligent and train regularly, when your time in university comes to an end, you could be leaving UCD not only with your academic qualification but also with a Black Belt in Karate and the ability to join any martial arts club in the world with the confidence that your level of understanding and skill is of the highest standard.

 That may sound like a lot of hard work, we rarely miss an opportunity to have some fun.
-Every year the committee has a tightly-packed schedule of sporting and non-sporting events on the agenda, which include training courses, competitions, outings, weekends away and many other events, which are publicised on our website and on notice boards.
+Every year the committee has a tightly-packed schedule of sporting and non-sporting events on the agenda, which include training courses, competitions, outings, weekends away and many other events, which are publicised on our website and on Facebook.
 All members, particularly beginners, are encouraged to come to our many events.